PreSight: Enhancing Autonomous Vehicle Perception with City-Scale NeRF Priors: Related Work

 \subsection{Conventional 3D Reconstruction Techniques}

 Various 3D reconstruction techniques have been developed to create 3D models from 2D images.
 Structure from Motion (SfM) uses the relative motion between different views in a set of 2D images to reconstruct 3D structures~\cite{ransac, lowe2004distinctive}.
 It is commonly applied for estimating camera positions and generating 3D point clouds of scenes.
-However, SfM typically produces sparse and less accurate geometric reconstructions.
-It also faces challenges in complex scenarios with occlusions, where feature correspondences are difficult to establish and track using hand-crafted rules~\cite{2012arie_global, phototourism, Crandall2011Discrete}.
-Visual Simultaneous Localization and Mapping (vSLAM) is regarded as a specialized variant of the SfM problem, tailored for robotics and autonomous driving applications.
-By incorporating pose information from GPS or IMU, vSLAM achieves more precise camera pose estimation and thus, better reconstruction quality.
+However, SfM typically produces sparse and coarse geometric reconstructions.
+It also faces challenges in complex scenarios with occlusions~\cite{2012arie_global, phototourism, Crandall2011Discrete}.
+Visual SLAM is regarded as a specialized variant of the SfM problem, tailored for robotics and autonomous driving applications.
+By incorporating pose information from GPS or IMU, vSLAM achieves more precise camera pose estimation and better reconstruction quality.
 Nonetheless, it encounters similar limitations in dynamic, complex, and large-scale environments~\cite{Aulinas2008slam, Fuentes2015vslam, Goldstein2016ShapeFit, Özyeşil_Voroninski_Basri_Singer_2017}.
 Additionally, infusing semantic information into the reconstructed models is not inherently straightforward with conventional 3D reconstruction techniques.